teicheld/ebay-kleinanzeigen_kiss/README.md

-## keep ebay-kleinanzeigen simple stupid
+# Keep ebay-kleinanzeigen simple stupid

+## When is this tool useful?

+- if you want to buy in bulk at the lowest price.

+## Why does it saves you time using ebay-kleinanzeigen?

+- you can overview and skip more offers per time

+## What exactly is different than without this tool?

+- Shows multiple searchresults per line without text.
+- 50 searchresult per screen.
+- all results on one page (scrollable)

+## prerequisites

-prerequisites: firefox
+- firefox

-Shows all searchresults only as clickable pictures, multiple in one line.
+### Usage

+- ./ebay-kleinanzeigen_kiss.sh searchTerm firstPrice lastPrice
-Select favorites by pressing ctrl+leftMouseButton on the corresponding picture.
+- Select favorites by pressing ctrl+leftMouseButton on the corresponding picture.

-usage: ./ebay-kleinanzeigen_kiss.sh searchTerm firstPrice lastPrice
+### Tips

-Begin with a small price-range to prevent usage of a large processingtime.
+- Begin with a small price-range to prevent usage of a large processingtime.

 enjoy